 The goals and objectives of the fellowship include:

-- Clinical instruction by fellowship-trained radiolgoists, many of whom have extensive publications and are recognized experts in their fields.
+- Clinical instruction by fellowship-trained radiologists, many of whom have extensive publications and are recognized experts in their fields

-The Abdominal Imaging Fellowship program has been consolidated with the Gastrointestinal and Genitourinary Imaging Fellowship, which began in 1980.
-It is anticipated that two to three fellows will complete training in this program annually.
+The Abdominal Imaging Fellowship has been consolidated with the Gastrointestinal/Genitourinary Imaging Fellowship, which began in 1980.
+It is anticipated that one fellow will complete training in this program annually.

 April 27, 2017